If you have income from land and property, you may be able to take advantage of the property allowance. The allowance can be used in various ways.

 This allowance can also be beneficial if your income from property is more than £1,000, but your expenses are less than £1,000.
 Where this is the case, you will not benefit from the exemption, but you can instead deduct the allow this allowance of £1,000 to arrive at your taxable profit.
 This will give a favourable result.

 Wendy has income of £3,000 from letting a flat.
 Her associated expenses are £600.
 Under the normal rules, her taxable profit is £2,400.

 However, she can claim the property allowance and deduct £1,000 rather than her actual expenses of £600.
 This reduces her taxable profit to £2,400.

-Where a property is jointly-owned, each owner can benefit from the property allowance in respect of their share of the income.
+Where a property is jointly-owned, each owner can benefit from this allowance in respect of their share of the income.
 Where this is less than £1,000, the income is exempt and does not need to be reported to HMRC; where this is more than £1,000, the allowance can be deducted instead of actual expenses where this is beneficial.